PhoenixTales/phoenix-docs/mechanics/attributes.md

 E: 30 Hp, 15 Str, 10 Dex, 0 Mana, 0 Will

 Thieves (STT, ORG):
 L: 18 Hp, 7 Str,  9 Dex, 0 Mana, 0 Will
 M: 22 Hp, 8 Str, 11 Dex, 0 Mana, 0 Will
 H: 26 Hp, 9 Str, 13 Dex, 0 Mana, 0 Will

 Mages (KDF, KDW):
-30 Hp, 5 Str, 10 Dex, 30 Mana, 0 Will
+*: 30 Hp, 5 Str, 10 Dex, 30 Mana, 0 Will

 Gurus (GUR):
-30 Hp, 5 Str, 10 Dex, 0 Mana, 30 Will
+*: 30 Hp, 5 Str, 10 Dex, 0 Mana, 30 Will
 ```

 In some cases (as with the Barons, Mages and Gurus) NPCs shared the same values and it is likely that they should have been differentiated more.
-These values are what we would describe as the intended default values for "Archmages" (such as Corristo, Saturas), Warrior-Leaders (such as Gomez, Lee and Angar), the Enlightened (Y'Berion) and Master-Thieves (such as Lares); but more on that in [[#Phoenix Attributes]].
+These values are what we would describe as the intended default values for "Archmages" (such as Corristo, Saturas), Warrior-Leaders (such as Gomez, Lee and Angar), the Enlightened (Y'Berion) and Master-Thieves (such as Lares); but more on that in the section on attributes in Phoenix.

 Default attributes for Monsters were a bit different.
 Monsters had up to 50 HP, Strength and Dex.
 In 0.94k, most monsters didn't have any Will or Mana Attribute associated with them (anymore), with the exception of the Wolf with 2 Mana and 2 Will.
-In the Gothic Gameplay Trailer from 2000 you see this system in action where the Troll has 30 heart symbols (HP), as Dmitriy pointed out, and the Demon seems to have 30 Strength (at least 30 strength symbols are displayed).
+In the Gothic Gameplay Trailer from 2000 you see this system in action where the Troll has 30 HP, as Dmitriy pointed out; the Demon seems to have 30 Str.

 ### Attributes & Classes